tsiresymila1/-api-server/Readme.md

 }

 ```
-You maste use decorator @SocketMiddleware() to tell that it is a socket decorator and not any class.
-It will be ignore without this decorator.
+You must use decorator middleware with @SocketMiddleware() to know that it is a socket decorator and not any class.
+It will be ignore without this decorator.<br>
-After, you can able to get SokcetIO from controller method params
+After all, you can able to SocketIO from controller method parameter

 ```ts